 Given some time, the orchid will acclimate to the new environment and the slightly wilted, limp orchid leaves will recover.

-Wilted, limp and wrinkled orchid leaves don’t look good, but in most cases, it is better to leave them on the orchid rather than cut them off.
+Wilted, limp and wrinkled orchid leaves may not be aesthetically pleasing, but in most cases, it is better to leave them on the orchid rather than cut them off.
 As the orchid recovers, it will produce new, healthy leaves.
 The wilted and wrinkled orchid leaf will eventually fall off on its own due to age.

 If, however, the orchid leaf is wrinkled or limp due to disease or an infection, you should cut off the wrinkled orchid leaf immediately.
 This will help prevent the spread of infection and hopefully save your orchid.